Stelmužė

 The village is famous for its Stelmužė Oak, the oldest in Lithuania and one of the oldest in Europe.
 The oak is about one and a half thousand years old.
+It is often called the tree that is "older than Lithuania itself."
+It has been through a long range of historical events, having had sacrifices by pagan priests conducted under it and a skeleton and rifle of a Napoleonic soldier found in its cavity.

+It was nominated for Tree of the Year in 2017, receiving 12th place and 5,245 votes.